elicia4/firewall-notes/iptables_hackersploit.md

 - Rules

-Netfilter is the firewall framework of Linux, `iptables` is a utility that is used to manage and control netfilter. iptables is not only responsible of filtering traffic on a system, it also deals with such aspects of networking as NAT connections, the ability to modify packets, to act as a router and so on.
+Netfilter is the firewall framework of Linux, `iptables` is a utility that is used to manage and control `netfilter`. `iptables` is not only responsible of filtering traffic on a system, it also deals with such aspects of networking as NAT connections, the ability to modify packets, to act as a router and so on.
 It can be used to filter both incoming and outgoing packets, and also route